Tao Shi

 Music Director, North America Chinese Youth Orchestra

-Tao Shi is a renowned Erhu soloist, in-demand educator, and music director based the Bay Area.
-Tao Shi is the President of the Asian-American Music Artists Alliance (AMAA) and Music Director of the North America Chinese Youth Orchestra (NACYO).
-He is the Lead Teacher at the Purple Silk Music Education Foundation.
+Tao Shi is a renowned erhu soloist and music educator based in the San Francisco Bay Area.
+He is a member of the Chinese National Orchestra Association and the Northern California Chinese Music Teachers Association, and currently serves as President of the Asian-American Music Artists Alliance (AMAA) and Music Director of the North America Chinese Youth Orchestra (NACYO).

 'Gallop of Warhorses' 戰馬奔騰